cloudbees-days/cloudbees-field-workshops/labs/rolloutFeature/rolloutFeature.md

 # <img src="images/Rollout-blue.svg" alt="CloudBees Rollout Logo" width="40" align="top"> Gating Code with a CloudBees Feature Flag

-In this lab, you will gate a component behind the previously defined `title` feature flag.
+In this lab, you will gate a component behind the already defined `title` feature flag.
 Later, using Rollout's dashboard, we will remotely configure the value of the flag, to either expose or hide this gated element at will.

 ### Adding a Posts Title to the Microblog

-1. In Github, navigate to the root directory of the microblog-frontend repository.
-Ensure you are within the `development` branch.
+1. In Github, navigate to the root directory of your fork of the **microblog-frontend** repository.
+Ensure that you are within the `development` branch.
 2. Navigate to the `Posts.vue` file by navigating to `src/views/Posts.vue`.

 <p><img src="images/srcViewsPost.gif" />